scottcheng/renren-album-downloader/README.md

 I know making you download a bunch of meaninglessly-named zips containing meaninglessly-named album folders is far from perfect from a user experience standpoint, but I've tried my best.
 I will make it better when I am able to (when Chrome allow me to).

 Note: for those extra large photos (> maximum zip size), new tabs will be created, and you are welcomed to download them yourself.
-This rarely happens, though. :)
+This should rarely happen, though. :)

 If things just don't work, try restarting Chrome.
 An extended session might induce weird problems.